cockroachlabs/workshop_labs/troubleshooting/README.md

 ## Lab 2 - Analyse the CockroachDB cluster

-Before diving into running the workload, let's review the database we just imported, as well as analyze the SQL queries in the workload.
+Before running the workload, let's review the database we just imported, as well as analyze the SQL queries in the workload.

 Open a new Terminal, the **SQL Terminal**, and connect to n1